DudinskiyVN/rsschool-cv/cv.md

 Discord: dudinskiyvn

 # Objective
-I want to take preparatory courses at RSSchool and see my Score
+I want to take preparatory courses at RSSchool and see my Score.

 # Education
 The Belarusian National Technical University